mehrdadrafiee/zap-it/README.md

 Feel free to submit issues and enhancement requests!

 ## Privacy Policy

-Effective Date: April 25, 2025
+> Effective Date: April 25, 2025
-Extension Name: Zap-It
+> Extension Name: Zap-It

 Zap-It is committed to protecting your privacy.
 This extension is designed with a privacy-first approach and does not collect, store, or share any personal information or user data.

-What Data Zap-It Collects
+### What Data We Collect

-🛑 None.
-Zap-It does not collect or transmit any of the following:
+Nothing!
+Zap-It does not collect or transmit any:

-Personally identifiable information (e.g., name, email, address)
+- Personally identifiable information

-Financial, health, or authentication data
+- Financial or authentication data

-Web history or user activity
+- Web history or user activity

-Location data or device information
+- Location data or device information

-Content from web pages, chats, or forms
+- Content from web pages, chats, or forms

-How Zap-It Works
+### How It Works

-Zap-It adds a user input bar to the bottom of each webpage.
-All functionality occurs locally in your browser.
-The extension does not connect to any external servers, APIs, or databases on its own.
+- All functionality occurs locally in your browser
+- No connection to external servers or APIs
+- No database storage or cloud sync

-Data Usage & Sharing
+### Data Usage & Sharing
-Zap-It does not sell or share any user data with third parties.

-Zap-It does not track your behavior or usage across sites.
+- No data selling or third-party sharing
+- No behavior tracking across sites

-Zap-It does not use cookies or analytics tools.
+- No cookies or analytics tools

-Changes to This Policy
+### Policy Updates

-This privacy policy may be updated if the functionality of Zap-It changes.
-Updates will be reflected in this document and in the Chrome Web Store listing.
+We may update this privacy policy if the functionality changes.
+Updates will be reflected in:
+- This document
+- Chrome Web Store listing

-Contact
+### Contact

-For questions or concerns, please contact me here.
+For questions or concerns, please [open an issue](https://github.com/yourusername/zap-it/issues) on the repo.

 ## License